-Students enrolled in a program of studies in technology may be initiated into Epsilon Pi Tau upon completion of 30 semester hours or 45-quarter hours of credit in prescribed courses with at least a grade point average of 3.25 or higher (some chapters may require a higher grade point average, please check with your local chapter).
+Students enrolled in a program of studies in technology may be initiated into Epsilon Pi Tau upon completion of 30 semester hours or 45-quarter hours of credit in prescribed courses with a grade point average of 3.25 or higher (some chapters require a higher GPA).
 Students who achieve that grade point average at the end of subsequent terms, even upon graduation, may be initiated.
 Members must maintain the grade point average through graduation or be removed from the active member roster.

 Students in Baccalaureate Degree Granting Institutions